boltops-tools/terraspace-docs/_docs/terrafile/options/stack.md

 examples | Examples folder name. | examples name | The stack name.
 IE: `app/stacks/NAME`.
 By default, the mod's name is used. | mod's name purge | If set to `true`, then the existing `app/stacks/vpc` folder is removed.
 The setting defaults to `false`, so Terraspace will not wipe changes you've made.
 Note, only the specific stack is removed.
 The rest of the stacks in the `app/stacks` folder are left untouched.
 You must manually remove other stacks by design. | false src | Relative path to the specific example within the examples folder.
-The `examples/` prefix is optional. | nil
+The `examples/` prefix is optional.
+Note: You can also set src with `example` or `name`. | nil

 ## String Example